Cbhblaster/pen/README.md

 ## (Planned) Features

-Implemented features are marked with a ✔, planned features with a ❌.
+Implemented features are marked with a ✔.
 The list is ordered by their planned implementation order, but the order may change.